lmco/mcf/SECURITY.md

 #### Windows Compatibility
 At this point there are still some comatibility issues with windows.
-The `packages.json` includes post/pre install scripts that use linux specific commands, as does the plugin loading.
+The `package.json` includes post/pre install scripts that use linux specific commands, as does the plugin loading.
 It is recommended you run MBEE on a linux based device.

+#### Internet Explorer
+Internet Explorer does not currently have great support for React applications.
+Because MBEE is written primarily in React, users who attempt to use MBEE on Internet Explorer will not be able to use any of the UI feature passed the login screen.
+Seeing that Mircosoft Edge is now the supported Windows browser, it is not in the plans to officially support MBEE of Internet Explorer.

 #### Plugin Loading
 Due to the nature of how plugins are loaded, the API and UI are not accessible